The Cicada : an insect

 Head macro

-Female cicada
+Female drill

 Preceding page